ppy/osu-wiki/news/2025/2025-04-05-new-featured-artist-lexycat.md

 ---

 [**lexycat**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/468) has even more tracks for you to peruse.
-Do yourself a favor by reading song titles on her listing instead of reading this news post.
+Do yourself a favour by reading song titles on her listing instead of reading this news post.

 Next weekend we'll consider announcing another Featured Artist.
 You'll find out when the time comes.